NSHipster/articles/2014-10-17-inter-process-communication.md

 ##  AppleEvents & AppleScript

 AppleEvents are the most enduring legacies of the classic Macintosh operating system.
 Introduced in System 7, AppleEvents allowed apps to be controlled locally using AppleScript, or remotely using a feature called Program Linking.
-To this day, AppleScript, using the Cocoa Scripting Bridge, remains the most direct way to programmatically interact with OS X applications. footnote:[Mac OS's Apple Event Manager provided the initial low-level transport mechanism for AppleEvents, but was reimplemented on top of Mach ports for OS X.]
+To this day, AppleScript, using the Cocoa Scripting Bridge, remains the most direct way to programmatically interact with OS X applications.

 That said, it's easily one of the weirdest technologies to work with.